trevisanj/PFANT/README.md

 |             model|   |       profiles|   |  spectrum|   | gaussian|
 +------------------+   +---------------+   +----------+   +---------+
 ```
-Figure TODO - Summarized workflow showing the Fortran program names and what they do.
+Figure 1 - Summarized workflow showing the Fortran program names and what they do.

-# TODO AUTO-DISSOC IN PFANT

 #### 3.2.1 Interpolate the stellar atmospheric model